(857)-237-6840

 Co-Investigator

 Dr. Miller is a co-investigator in the Logan Lab at ENC.
+His primary appointment is at Yale School of Medicine in New Haven, Connecticut.
 His education includes pre-doctoral work at Harvard Medical School, doctoral work at Johns Hopkins Medical School and a post-doc at Standard University.
-He is currently a scientist at Yale School of Medicine.
-His academic expertise is in neurodegeneration, neuroglia and the development of early diagnostic strategies for patients with chronic diseases.
+His academic expertise is in neurodegeneration, neuroglia and the development of early diagnostic strategies for patients with neurodegeneration

 SHERRIE BURT, M.S.